heathensoft/lwjgl-guide/guide/chapter07.md

 texture.textureRepeat(); // UV repeats
 bitmap.dispose(); // free the bitmap
 ```
+In this chapter we'll take a closer look at textures while making utility classes
+for opengl texture calls.

 ### OOP and Opengl (Sidenote)
 I encourage you NOT to force opengl objects to fit the Java OOP paradigm.